okstate-maps/guide-georeferencing-McCaslandmaps/index.md

 ![Fit to Display](images/FittoDisplay.PNG)

 #### Adding Latitude and Longitude
+Georeferencing is made possible by adding latitude and longitude lines to the basemap.
+1.

  ##### Adding Control Points
  Control points are used to align pixels on the raster image with real life coordinates.
  1. To add control points, click **Add Control Points** in the *Adjust* column of the *Georeference* tab.

  ![Add Control Points](images/AddControlPoints.PNG)